tribblix/build/patches/openjdk21/README.txt

 JDK 21 now that jdk20 has been forked off.

+21+15

+Trivial patch noise.
+NULL -> nullptr changes still to do.

 21+14

 Minor patch noise.
 NULL -> nullptr changes still to do.